AsposeCells/AsposeCells.github.io/about.md

 ---
 layout: page
 title: About
-tagline: A few more words about this Aspose
+tagline: A few more words about Aspose
 ---

 Aspose is a leading vendor of .NET, Java, C++, Cloud and Android APIs, web apps, SharePoint and rendering extensions for Microsoft SQL Server Reporting Services and JasperReports with over 17,500 customers in 114 countries.